shotofcovfefe/questionable-beta/content/photos/analogue-archive/index.md

 So why even do it?
 Why not just **blitzscale a portfolio on my now retro iPhone 11 Pro**?
 Simple.
 Because scarcity, lack of feedback, delayed gratification, and general stress of failure force you to be more intentional.
 Each picture matters.
 You're forced to view the world in a different light.
 You mentally spotlight frames from within your line of sight.
 That mindset change is a fun spell to be under (I've since lost it).

 But frankly, as much as I enjoy the process, it's not a sustainable hobby.
-Taking and eventually seeing the pictures are where the dopamine hit happen.
-But I've spent several of the past several days slowly digitising film reel after film reel after film reel. **It can be therapeutic, mostly it's just wearisome**.
+Taking and eventually seeing the pictures are where the dopamine hit happens.
+But then I've spent several of the past several days slowly digitising film reel after film reel after film reel.
+And that's after developing all the film using a makeshift darkroom (a zippable jacket) and a Paterson tank. **It *can* be therapeutic, mostly it's just wearisome**.

 I've had my fun with analogue photography, I've **ventured down the rabbit hole and emerged a convert and cynic**.
 I've been obsessive with my Nikon, and other times shunned it long enough for it to grow a skin of dust.
 I feel I'm entering a period of the latter.
 "Farewell, not goodbye" and all that jazz.